airbusgeo/playground-python-client/README.md

 The following script will then use this **api_key.txt** file to generate an ACCESS_TOKEN.
 We will store this ACCESS_TOKEN in HEADERS that we will send with each requests.
 The ACCESS_TOKEN has a timeout so we will create a function that renew the ACCESS_TOKEN when half of the timeout has expired.

+### Run the examples in Jupyter Notebook from Docker container (optional)

+You can run the **Jupyter Notebook** examples to get familiar with the Playground Client.
+If you do not have a running Jupyter environment, you can run **Jupyter Lab** with the help of the **Docker** file that we provide.
+Just run the following command `./run_docker.sh --build` to create and run the container.
+After the Docker image has been built, you just need to run `./run_docker.sh`.

+When the container is running, just open your browser and navigate to http://localhost:8080.
+The password is `password`.

 ## How to create the Playground Client in your Python scripts

 Just import and create an instance of the PlaygroundClient object: